Lloyd Street Grounds: Milwaukee Creams

 A new Western League formed in 1902, with the Milwaukee Creams as a charter member.
 This club played for two years in competition with the new Milwaukee Brewers of the newly formed American Association, which had re-opened the park eventually known as Borchert Field.

 The city wasn't large enough to support two clubs, and the Western League entry folded after 1903.
 The Western League itself continued on until 1937, maintaining a close relationship with the American Association, trading franchises back and forth on occasion, and playing post-season series from time to time.
 But 1903 was the end of the Western League's Milwaukee experiment, and of the Lloyd Street ballpark as a professional venue.

+Demolition

+The Lloyd Street ballpark was torn down in 1904.
+By 1909, North 17th Street was extended through the ballpark site and the property became populated with new homes.
+Today, the site is a residential neighborhood.